LennartPurucker/CMA-ES-PostHocEnsemblingAutoML/README.md

 * `assembled_autogluon`: Contains the code to run AutoGluon on the dataset from the AutoML benchmark and save data for base models.
 * `assembled_ensemlbes`: Contains all code related to running ensemble methods.
-* `benchmark`: contains example data and is used as output directory for the minimal example
+* `benchmark`: contains example data and is used as an output directory for the minimal example
-* `conf`: Contains the all setup data used to run the scripts
+* `conf`: Contains all setup data used to run the scripts
 * `evaluation`: contains the raw results and the code to produce the plots and evaluation results of the paper
 * `util`: contains scripts to get data related to the project